How Customer Intelligence Helps Create a Personalized Customer Experience

 Always | Often | Sometimes | Rarely | Never |

-A coffee brand can survey prospective customers about how often they drink coffee in a week.
+An ordinal scale example of this type is how a coffee brand can survey prospective customers about how often they drink coffee in a week.
 The brand can use the result to segment customers based on their coffee intake and develop strategies suitable for each segment.

 The best way to understand how satisfied your customers, employees, and prospects are with your services and products.